aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Sets the axis crossing point as automatic.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Charts.Axis.CrossType property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 ### setAutoTickLabelSpacing(boolean value) {#setAutoTickLabelSpacing-boolean-}
 ```